 There are two known diseases carried by ticks in this area: Lyme disease and relapsing fever.
 Not all ticks carry these diseases.
 If you are bitten by a tick, and later experience flu-like symptoms, contact your doctor and mention you had a tick bite.
 If you are diagnosed as having Lyme disease or relapsing Fever, and you believe you got it in Yosemite, have your doctor contact the park sanitarian at 209/379-1033.

 Giardiasis is an intestinal disease caused by Giardia lamblia, a water-borne protozoan.
 Giardia is carried by humans and some domestic and wild animals.
-All water or melted snow must be treated by boiling for at least five minutes, using an iodine-based purifier, or using a Giardia-rated water filter.
+All water or melted snow must be treated by boiling, using an iodine-based purifier, or using a Giardia-rated water filter.
 Associated symptoms include chronic diarrhea, abdominal cramps, bloating, fatigue, and loss of weight.
 Treatment by a physician is necessary to kill the organisms.

 Be prepared for emergencies: carry a first aid kit and know how to use it.
 Please know and stay within your limitations to protect yourself and others from rescues which can be dangerous and expensive.
 Rangers do not keep track of overdue hikers: it is your responsibility to make sure someone knows where you are going and when you are due back.
 Keep in mind that cell phones will not get reception in most Wilderness areas and satellite phones will not work in all areas.

 It is your responsibility to be aware of potential dangers and to take steps necessary to minimize the chance that you will become lost or injured.